Major Alan Bush

 On the following day, Bush was with "B" Company, along with Fitch, Urquhart and Lathbury, as they advanced into Arnhem, however the Company soon outran the remainder of the Battalion who were meeting resistance in the rear, and when "B" Company themselves met opposition they remained in a position of stalemate until darkness fell.
 During the day, Bush saw a German patrol very close to the house in which he was sheltering, "...only twenty yards away.
 I could see every bit of their equipment.
 I remember one had a big fat arse and I thought, "What a target!"
 They were being very casual.
 Three of our men were ready to open fire, but I ordered them not to.
 RSM Lord was there and he nodded approval; you can't start a battle with the divisional commander and the brigadier in the same house."

-Thereafter, Bush led the survivors of the 3rd Battalion back to Oosterbeek, where he was given command of the remnants of the 1st Parachute Brigade.
-His conduct throughout the battle led to him being awarded the Military Cross.
+Major Bush was given command of the remnants of the 1st Parachute Brigade, and for his conduct throughout the battle he was awarded the Military Cross.
 His citation reads:

 This officer has served with his Battalion since its formation in September 1941, and he previously fought gallantly in North Africa, Sicily, and Italy.